bernie-skipole/indipyterm/README.md

 See https://en.wikipedia.org/wiki/Instrument_Neutral_Distributed_Interface

-The client can be run with
+The client can be run from a virtual environment with

 indipyterm [options]